FelixKratz/SketchyBar/README.md

 ### Default Menu Bar Item Alias
 It is possible to create an alias for default menu bar items (such as MeetingBar, etc.) in sketchybar.
 This is still a bit janky though so please post the issues you encounter.

-Important: <br>
+Important:
-I highly recommend setting a wallpaper on all spaces that makes the default menu bar items appear in either the light or the dark theme consitently.
+I highly recommend setting a wallpaper on all spaces that makes the default menu bar items appear in either the light or the dark theme consistently.

 It is now possible to create an alias of a default menu bar item with the following syntax:
 ```bash
 sketchybar -m add component alias <application_name> <position>
 ```
 this operation requires screen capture permissions, which should be granted in the system preferences.
 This will put the default item into sketchybar.
 Aliases currently are not clickable but can be modified with all the options available for simple items.

 The command can be overloaded by providing a *window_owner* and a *window_name*